mozbe/moz-boilerplate/README.md

 ## KNOWN ISSUES

 **gulp-sass cannot find @import partials:**
-If using Sublime Text add `"atomic_save" : true` to User config file.
+If using Sublime Text add `"atomic_save" : true` to the User config file.